Kuldeep202/LandV/README.md

-# 🏡 Land Registry using Blockchain
+# 🏡 Land Registry Using Blockchain

-This project is a decentralized **Land Registration System** developed using **Ethereum Smart Contracts** written in Solidity.
-It ensures tamper-proof registration of users, land assets, and ownership mappings using blockchain technology.
+A decentralized application (DApp) designed to digitize and secure land registration, ownership, and asset transfer using the power of **Ethereum Blockchain**.
+This project leverages **Solidity** smart contracts to ensure immutability and transparency, eliminating fraud, corruption, and manipulation in traditional land records.

 The frontend is built using **HTML/CSS** and interacts with the smart contract through **Web3.js** and **MetaMask** for secure, decentralized operations.